-A member of the first Peer Counseling class, Isabel worked with our staff counselor Heather to create the training manual.
+A member of the first Peer Counseling class, Isabel worked with our staff counselors to create the training manual.
 She received an Emerson grant to research Peer Counseling at other schools and universities, co-write the manual, and help plan training and other aspects of the program.
 Isabel was a Psychology and Creative Writing double major interested in increasing the accessibility of mental health services.